 This guide will help you, the salmon roe stripping/roe recovery fishing vessel operator, understand what steps you must take to meet the regulations outlined in the DEC's Seafood Processing and Inspection Regulations (18 AAC 34).

 Higher prices for salmon roe products are placing more emphasis on salmon "roe stripping" (roe recovery) by fishing vessels in Alaska.
-This brochure was prepared to help you, the salmon "roe stripping/roe recovery" fishing vessel operator, understand what steps you must take to meet the regulations outlined in ADEC's "Seafood Processing and Inspection Regulations" (18 AAC 34).
 Because "roe recovery" is a form of seafood processing, your vessel must receive a permit from the ADEC and follow these regulations during operation.
-In this brochure, we have intentionally emphasized the simplest and most inexpensive means of meeting the regulations to accommodate the special concerns of the "roe recovery" vessel.
+We have intentionally emphasized the simplest and most inexpensive means of meeting the regulations to accommodate the special concerns of the "roe recovery" vessel.